-Procedures for the systematic literature review assessing the evidence on new therapies for hATTR followed established best research methods.
-We conducted the review in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.
-The PRISMA guidelines include a checklist of 27 items, which are described further in Table A1.
+Procedures for the systematic literature review assessing the evidence on new therapies for symptomatic HOCM followed established best research methods.
+We conducted the review in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.47 The PRISMA guidelines include a checklist of 27 items, which are described further in Table D1.